Outlast

-Outlast is a 2013 first-person psychological survival horror video game developed and published by Canadian independent studio Red Barrels.
-It revolves around freelance investigative journalist Miles Upshur, who decides to investigate Mount Massive Asylum, a remote psychiatric hospital, located deep in the mountains of Lake County, Colorado.
+Outlast is a 2013 first-person psychological survival horror video game developed and published by the Canadian independent studio Red Barrels.
+The plot centres on Miles Upshur, a freelance investigative journalist who investigates Mount Massive Asylum, a remote psychiatric hospital located deep in the mountains of Lake County, Colorado, United States.

-The game was released for Microsoft Windows on September 4, 2013, PlayStation 4 on February 4, 2014, and Xbox One on June 19, 2014.
+It was released for Microsoft Windows on September 4, 2013, PlayStation 4 on February 4, 2014, and Xbox One on June 19, 2014.
 Linux and OS X versions were released on March 31, 2015 while a Nintendo Switch version was released on February 27, 2018.
 Outlast received generally positive reviews from critics for its atmosphere, horror elements, and overall gameplay.
-As of October 2024, the game has a playerbase of 37 million.
+As of October 2024, it has a playerbase of 37 million.

 A sequel, Outlast 2, was released on April 25, 2017, while a prequel, The Outlast Trials, was released on March 5, 2024.
 The Murkoff Account, a comic book series set between Outlast and Outlast 2, was released from July 2016 to November 2017.
-A second comic series, The Merkoff Collections, was published in October 2024.
+A second comic series, The Murkoff Collections, was published in October 2024.
 A film adaptation is also in development.